jaeyk/sicss-howard-r-boot-camp/README.md

 # sicss-howard-r-boot-camp
 R boot camp materials for SICSS-HOWARD (2021)

-These workshop materials are for self-study and review.
+These workshop materials are for your self-study and review.
 For SICSS-HOWARD participants, this means you don't need to take notes while participating in the boot camp.
 (Rather spend the time to learn by following along.
 It would be fun!)

 # Workshop goals